Danny Danon: 18th Knesset

 On 8 December 2008, Danon was elected to the twenty-fourth place on the Likud slate for the upcoming election.
-In the 2009 election election, the Likud party won 27 seats, and Danon was sworn in as a Member of the Knesset.
+In the 2009 election, the Likud party won 27 seats, and Danon was sworn in as a Member of the Knesset.

 During this term, MK Danon served as Deputy Speaker of the Knesset, Chair of the Committee on the Rights of the Child, and Chair of the Committee for Immigration, Absorption and Diaspora Affairs.
 These positions presented Danon with the opportunities to promote legislation in a variety of fields.
 In addition to the committees that he chaired, Danon was also a member of the Foreign Affairs and Defense Committee, the Finance Committee, the Education, Culture and Sports Committee, the Constitution, Law and Justice Committee and the Committee on the Status of Women and Gender Equality.

 Legislation that Danon promoted included laws granting widows (including those who remarried) of fallen Israeli security personnel and terror attack victims the rights to receive grants from the government.
 He also promoted a law in which ensured that pardoned convicts who committed a crime during their parole period would automatically be re-imprisoned.
 In addition, Danon passed a law that limited the promotion and advertisement of alcoholic beverages, and a law that set minimum weight requirements for the modeling industry and required advertisers to disclose whether Photoshop was used in their ads.

 In an August 2011 interview with Teymoor Nabili on Al Jazeera English, Danon said "There is place only for one state on the land of Israel....
 I do not believe in a two-state solution."